-Kati Cseres is an Associate Professor of Law at the Amsterdam Centre for European Law and Governance (ACELG), University of Amsterdam.
-She is a Senior Fellow of the Amsterdam Center for Law & Economics (ACLE) and the academic coordinator for the Master programme ' European Competition Law and Regulation'.
+Kati Cseres is an Associate Professor of Law at the Amsterdam Centre for European Law and Governance (ACELG) and Program Director of the EU Law Masters at the University of Amsterdam.
+She is a Senior Fellow of the Amsterdam Center for Law & Economics (ACLE).

-She is editor of the Journal Legal Issues of Economic Integration.
+Kati is Editor of the Journal Legal Issues of Economic Integration.
 She is also member of the Advisory Board, Loyola Chicago Consumer Law Review.

-Kati has been Non-governmental adviser to the Netherlands Authority for Consumers and Markets (ACM) between 2014 and 2020.
+Kati has been Non-governmental Adviser to the Netherlands Authority for Consumers and Markets (ACM) between 2014 and 2020. ) between 2014 and 2020.
 In 2017 she was appointed as external expert by the Dutch Minister of Education, Culture and Science for determining and adopting of selection lists for the Netherlands Authority for Consumers and Markets (ACM) according to the Decision on Archives.

-She is also a Board Member of Stichting Ontwikkelingen Mededingingsrecht.
+She is a Boad Member of the Stichting Ontwikkelingen Mededingingsrecht.

-Kati has considerable experience in training national judges in EU competiton law, consumer law and EU state aid law within the framework of Re-Jus project and the EEUStAID project 'Building Central and Eastern European judicial capacities for the enforcement of EU State aid law '.
+Kati has extensive experience in training national judges, officials of public administration and civil society organizations in EU competition law, consumer law and EU state aid law.
+As such, she has participated in the Re-Jus project and co-organized and taught in the EEUStAID project 'Building Central and Eastern European judicial capacities for the enforcement of EU State aid law '.
+She is the main organizer of the first Capacity Building Training for Civil Society Organizations in EU competition law.

 Cseres, K. J. (2020).
 “Acceptable” cartels at the crossroads of EU competition law and the common agricultural policy, A legal inquiry into the political, economic and social dimensions of (strengthening farmers’) bargaining power, Antitrust Bulletin, pp.1-22.